TOP

 7.)
 What

 for anyone to re-enter the United States.
+The easiest way to obtain a valid American

 who travels with an INS Green